Raymond Joseph: Career

 Joseph subsequently moved to New York and became a leader in the opposition movement against the Duvalier regime.
 Along with his brother, Joseph founded the Haïti Observateur in 1971, which became influential and widely circulated among the Haitian diaspora.
 Joseph subsequently worked as a reporter at the Wall Street Journal and a columnist at the New York Sun.

 Joseph turned his attention to the ongoing authoritative Duvalier regime in Haiti and built a network of informants inside the presidential palace of Port-au-Prince.
-He then would broadcast his intel from Brooklyn and in shortwaves in Haiti that became known Radio Vonvon, in which anti-communist associates from California and Ronald Reagan played a role in its formation.
+He then would broadcast his intel from Brooklyn and in shortwaves in Haiti that became known as Radio Vonvon, in which anti-communist associates from California and Ronald Reagan played a role in its formation.
 In an attempt to uncover the leaks inside of the palace, François Duvalier murdered 19 members of its guard and sent an assassin to New York to dispose of Joseph.
-However during a flight to New York, one of Joseph's sources was on the same plane and managed to tip him off.
-Expecting the assassin's arrival, he made a phone call to the would-be assassin, proposed a meeting and ended up having coffee together subsequentially avoiding assassination.
+However, during a flight to New York, one of Joseph's sources was on the same plane and managed to tip him off.
+Expecting the assassin's arrival, he made a phone call to the would-be assassin, proposed a meeting and ended up having coffee together subsequently avoiding assassination.

 When the regime of François Duvalier's son finally collapsed in 1986.
-In 1990, Joseph was appointed the Haitian Government's chargé d’affaires in Washington, DC, and the representative of the Haitian Government to the Organization of American States.
-In this role, Joseph organized election observers from the international community to participate in the Haitian Presidential Election.
+In 1990, Joseph was appointed the Haitian Government's chargé d’affaires in Washington, D.C., and the representative of the Haitian Government to the Organization of American States.
+In this role, Joseph organized election observers from the international community to participate in the Haitian presidential election.

-In 1991 Joseph returned to the Haïti Observateur where he remained until 2004, when he was again appointed Chargé d'Affaires in Washington, DC.
+In 1991 Joseph returned to the Haïti Observateur where he remained until 2004, when he was again appointed Chargé d'Affaires in Washington, D.C.
 In 2005 acting president Boniface Alexandre chose Joseph to be Haiti's ambassador to the United States.
 In the aftermath of the catastrophic January 12, 2010 earthquake in Haiti, Joseph played an active role in mobilizing the international community's response to Haiti.

-Joseph authored a book, For Whom the Dogs Spy, detailing the Duvalier regime right up until the 2010 Haiti earthquake.
+Joseph authored a book, For Whom the Dogs Spy: Haiti From the Duvalier Dictatorships to the Earthquake, Four Presidents, and Beyond, detailing the Duvalier regime right up until the 2010 Haiti earthquake.

 Presidential candidate

-On July 27, 2010, Joseph confirmed his intention to run for President of Haiti in the November 28, 2010 election.
-He resigned the ambassadorship on August 1, 2010 and moved to Port-au-Prince.
+On July 27, 2010, Joseph confirmed his intention to run for President of Haiti in the November 28, 2010, election.
+He resigned the ambassadorship on August 1, 2010, and moved to Port-au-Prince.
 Joseph was dismissed from the Haitian presidential race by Haiti's Provisional Electoral Council.